feature-engine/feature_engine/README.md

 For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning) and this [article](https://www.trainindata.com/post/feature-engineering-comprehensive-overview)

 To stay alert of latest releases, sign up at [trainindata](https://www.trainindata.com)

+### TODO
+- Add flake8, black, mypy
+- Add CI (use tox)
+- Add more tests
+- Break up test files (and possibly actual files)
+- Use fixture for test csv file
+- break up tests which test multiple things
+- Use VERSION correctly
+- Write explanation about each